Looking for medical aid gap cover? These are the top options

 2. Absa Gold

 Top 6 best core performers’ premiums, over 65s, individuals and families

 2. Zestlife Universal

 4. KaeloXeulus Fusion

 6. Ambledown Gap Supreme – not available to over 65s

-The National Treasury recently introduced a maximum gap cover limit of R150 000 per member per year.
+The National Treasury recently introduced a maximum gap cover limit per member per year.
 Fortunately this has not affected the industry just yet, says Larkan.
 But it could, as costs continue to rise.

 “One of the survey participants noted that its highest single claim pay-out in 2016 was R122 584, which means that while R150 000 still appears to be sufficient, this level will be breached in the foreseeable future,” she says.